CenterForOpenScience/Employee-Manual/index.md

 ##Security and Office Access

-COS offices will be accessible to full-time staff at all times - even during non-standard business hours.
+COS offices will be accessible to full-time, regular staff at all times - even during non-standard business hours.
 All full-time COS staff will receive an access card to Suite 500 for accessing the Omni Downtown Business Center during non-business hours.
-Notify the Office Manager if a pass is lost or broken.
-Initial access cards will be provided and paid for by COS, but replacement passes (due to loss) will be the responsibility of the employee.
-All full-time staff must have a valid and working access card in order to support operations of COS.
-The last full-time employee to leave the offices is responsible for making sure the front and back doors are locked and the security system is re-armed.
+Notify the Human Resources Assistant if a pass is lost or broken.
+Initial access cards will be provided and paid for by COS, but replacement passes will be the responsibility of the employee ($15 per pass).
+All full-time, regular staff must have a valid and working access card in order to support operations of COS.
+The last full-time employee to leave the office is responsible for making sure the front and back doors are locked and the security system is re-armed.
 (Note: this card is also used for parking at the Omni parking garage).
-If you encounter difficulties with the alarm system, contact information is located on the key panel for the appropriate staff members; immediately call the staff members listed to notify and report them of this difficulty.
+If you encounter difficulties with the alarm system, contact information is located on the key panel for the appropriate staff members; immediately call the staff members listed to notify them.

 ##Location